Johnny0121/README/README.md

 ## My dreams
 - Become a senior developer and mentor
 - Become an expert in data structures
-- Open a coffee shop
+- Open a coffee shop if I ever retire as a developer
 - Get a dog!

 ## Contacts